-San Diego International Airport (SAN), also known as Lindbergh Field, is located three miles northwest of Downtown San Diego.
-The Airport is served by I-5 with connections to State Route 163, I-8 and I-15.
+San Diego International Airport (SAN), formerly known as Lindbergh Field, is located three miles northwest of downtown San Diego.
+The Airport is served by I-5 with connections to State Route 163, I-8, and I-15.

 Terminals 1 and 2 serve major airlines and are situated close to Transportation Plaza, where you can find all ground transportation including taxis and shuttle vans.

 A taxi ride to the city center usually takes 10-15 minutes.
 If you prefer public transport, look for the red and blue-striped buses.

 Address: 3225 North Harbor Drive, San Diego

 Passport / Visa

 Citizens of the Schengen countries, the United Kingdom, Ireland, Canada, Australia, New Zealand, Singapore, Japan, South Korea, Taiwan, and the Kingdom of Brunei can visit the United States for up to 90 days without applying for a visa (as well as citizens of Andorra, Lichtenstein, Monaco and San Marino).
 Citizens of these countries must obtain an ESTA (Electronic System for Travel Authorization) before traveling.
 All other travelers must obtain a visa before visiting the United States.
 International travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the country.

 Best Time to Visit

 Although the sun is known to always shine over the Golden State, the best times recommended to visit San Diego are from March to May, and from September to October, when you can expect great weather and moderate rates.
 Watch out for the cloudy skies in May.